LadybirdBrowser/ladybird/Documentation/BuildInstructionsLadybird.md

 brew install qt
 ```

+> [!NOTE]
+> It is recommended to add your terminal application (i.e. Terminal.app or iTerm.app) to the system list of developer tools.
+> Doing so will reduce slow startup time of freshly compiled binaries, due to macOS validating the binary on its first run.
+> This can be done in the "Developer Tools" section of the "Privacy & Security" system settings.

 ### Windows:

 WSL2 is the supported way to build Ladybird on Windows.
 An experimental native build is being setup but does not fully